 In 1900 Wiesbaden was one of the most sought-after spa towns in Germany.
 Millionaires from all over the country spent their twilight years here.
 Regardless of the land prices, which sometimes exceeded those of Berlin's inner city, a busy building activity unfolded, leaving behind a closed cityscape in the style of historicism.
 In some places there are also traces of the classical epoch, in which the international spa started here.

-Important historicist buildings are the Kurhaus, the Staatstheater and famous turn-of-the-century hotels.
-Elegant buildings of the fifties originated at the few gaps caused by war destruction.
+Important buildings of historicism are the Kurhaus, the State Theater and famous hotels from the turn of the century.
+Elegant buildings of the 1950s were built on the few gaps left by war damage.

 1948 Hessian state capital, could be used some historical buildings with government facilities, so the large former hotel rose, in which now the state chancellery resides.
 The state parliament moved into the classical castle of the Nassau dukes.
 In 2008, a new plenary hall was completed and contributes to the great increase in quality of its surroundings.